How will paid advertising evolve?

 Google has pretty much capped what they can do with the real estate available, so I’ll be watching for moves into sector-specific dominance.
 Travel is going to continue to get massively shaken up as it seems to be leading the charge in this area.
 Obviously they will continue to shove automation down our throats.
 It works very well in some cases.
 It’s a trainwreck in others.
 So I’ll just be continuing to test where applicable, and let the data guide the decisions.

 I also predict we’ll see a bit more pay-per-conversion campaigns rolling out.
 The death of the cookie will be interesting to watch, giving Google significant advantages over others.
-That’s not until 2022, but we’re going to be seeing the groundwork get laid among other advertising platforms, starting this year.
+We’re going to be seeing the groundwork get laid among other advertising platforms, starting this year.

 Implementation: